MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/tables.md

 * *OldName* is the name of an existing table.
-An error is raised and the whole command fails (has no effect) if *OldName* does not name an existing table, unles `ifexists` is specified (in which case this part of the rename command is ignored). is not an existing valid
+An error is raised and the whole command fails (has no effect) if *OldName* does not name an existing table, unless `ifexists` is specified (in which case this part of the rename command is ignored). is not an existing valid
 * *NewName* is the new name of the existing table that used to be called